ahban/GMMSP-superpixel/README.md

 }
 ```

-Currently, you can cite our work using the following bibtex.
+This work was uploaded to arXiv two years ago with the following bibtex.

 ```
 @article{Ban16,